Questions about genetic counseling and testing

 How do I get a letter of medical necessity so that my insurance can cover genetic testing?

-If you choose to undergo genetic testing, the genetic counselor will discuss insurance coverage and letter of medical necessity.
+If you choose to undergo genetic testing, the genetic counselor will discuss insurance coverage and whether a letter of medical necessity is required.
 The genetic counselor will not be able to write a letter until after you have received a cancer risk assessment.

 Genetic Counseling Resources